Print the instruction card! Making Bread in a Wonder Oven

 The first is using large 46 oz juice cans.
 I’ve found that due to their tendancy to rust I have to replace them fairly often.
 Another disadvantage is that they are very light weight which means that you have to be ready to secure the cans so that they don’t tip over in the boiling water.
 Using juice cans turns out nice rounded loaves which when sliced are about the size of a hamburger bun.
 The advantage to using the cans is that you can get started making bread without purchasing anything more than a couple large cans of juice.

-**UPDATE: an all around better Wonder Oven bread container (because it’s so much more affordable) is This Stainless Steel Bain Marie Pot (purchased w/ lid separately).
-You can also find them at restaurant supply stores.
+**UPDATE: an all around better Wonder Oven bread container (because it’s so much more affordable) is a 3.5 quart Bain Marie pot.
+This sized pot will hold two recipes worth of dough (same as the asparagus steamer you see below) – or – (2) two quart containers may be used in the same way you see the two juice cans below (one recipe in each pot).
+This Stainless Steel Bain Marie Pot (purchased w/ lid separately) is available for the 2 quart pots.
+You can also find many different sizes of bain marie pots at restaurant supply stores.
 Read my review of these containers here in this post for more details.

 Using Juice Cans